FALLfield/MPU/Y2S2/Internet Programming/review.md

   27. In settings.py, what is the result of defining the parameter LOGIN_REDIRECT_URL with a named URL pattern

-  Set where to redirect the user upon a successful login
+  Set where to redirect the user upon a successful login The **LOGIN_URL** parameter is used to specify the URL where the user should be redirected if they are not logged in and try to access a view that requries authentication.
 28. What is the use of django.contrib.auth in the INSTALLED_APPS tuple?

   django.contrib.auth provides Django with access to the authentication system, which should be listed in INSTALLED_APPS tuple within the settings.py file.

   29. What are the steps to add the Login/Logout functions using Django's default user model?

       - Add a project-level urlpattern for the auth system
       - Creating the login template, the login template being rendered
-      - Edit settings.py to set where to redirect the user like ``LOGIN_REDIRECT_URL='home', LOGOUT_REDIRECT_URL='home'``
+      - Edit settings.py to set where to redirect the user like `LOGIN_REDIRECT_URL='home', LOGOUT_REDIRECT_URL='home'`
       - Provide a link to login

   30. What are the steps to add the Sign Up function using Django's default user model?

             - Create an application, like 'acounts'
             - Add a project-level urlpattern to point to this new app
             - Create the file accounts/urls.py with the url mapping to handle sign up
             - Write the logic for the view SignUpView as stated in step 3 above, in views.py.
-          ``from django.contrib.auth.forms import UserCreationForm
+              `from django.contrib.auth.forms import UserCreationForm

       from django.urls import reverse_lazy
       class SignUpView(generic CreateView):
       form_class = UserCreationForm
       success_url = reverse_lazy('login')
-              template_name = 'signup.html'``
-      - Create the template file for the presentation of the signup page ``<form method = "post">{% csrf_token %}
+      template_name = 'signup.html'`      - Create the template file for the presentation of the signup page`<form method = "post">{% csrf_token %}
       {{form.as_p}}
       <button type="submit"> Signup</button>
-            </form>``
-      - Provide a link
+      </form>` - Provide a link

   31. Write the template with the necessary template tags and template variables such that